The Horse’s Mouth

 About Jessica Chivers

-I have 13 years of coaching experience and my approach can be summed up in four words: strengths, solutions-focused, practical.
+I am a coaching psychologist with 17 years of coaching experience and my approach can be summed up in four words: strengths, solutions-focused, practical.
 This means paying attention to what’s already working, a coachee’s strengths and what he or she finds energising, then building from there.
 As a coaching psychologist I take an evidence-based approach to the way I work and often share relevant practical insights from the research literature with my coachees.